Do a business energy audit

 No

-Are air-conditioned spaces effectively zoned to enable appropriate temperature control?
+Are air-conditioned spaces effectively zoned?
 Yes

 No